dmlc/decord/README.md

 ## Usage

 Decord provides minimal API set for bootstraping.
+You can also check out jupyter notebook [examples](examples/).

 ### VideoReader